lepture/lepture.com/content/project/liquidluck.rst

 If you don't like the default theme, you can write a theme yourself.
 You will need take a look at `How to write your own template <https://github.com/lepture/liquidluck/wiki/Template>`_

-There are two more themes available at `Theme Gallery <https://github.com/lepture/liquidluck/tree/themes>`_
+There are two more themes available at `Theme Gallery <https://github.com/lepture/liquidluck/tree/themes>`_ , `Download All Themes <https://github.com/lepture/liquidluck/zipball/themes>`_.

 I am using the *liquid* one.